 Butter chicken poutine, in my mind, is the best of two worlds.
-The spiciness of the curry and the creaminess of the ricotta is a match made in heaven.
-Add to this some crisp oven-baked french fries, what else would one need to be in heaven?
+Without a doubt, the spiciness of the curry and the creaminess of the ricotta is a match made in heaven.
+Add to this some crisp oven baked french fries, what else would one need to be in heaven?
 In my opinion, not much else, or perhaps a cold beer on the side would do the trick.

 The most complicated ingredients for this poutine recipe are all the spices that go into making the delicious butter chicken.